Gluten-Free Chocolate Covered Strawberry Brownies

 3. Stir In The Chocolate.
 Remove the brown butter from the heat and immediately stir in the chocolate chips, whisking until smooth, glossy, and totally melted.
 Set the pan aside to cool slightly.

-2. Heat in 20-30 second increments, stirring in between each increment, until the chocolate chips are nearly melted, with just a few small bits left.
+1. Melt.
+In a medium microwave-safe bowl, combine chocolate chips and cream.ย Heat in 20-30 second increments, stirring in between each interval, until the chocolate chips are nearly melted, with just a few small bits left.
 (The residual heat will melt those last little bits.
-Pulling it out at this stage helps you avoid scorching the chocolate).
+Pulling it out at this stage helps you avoid scorching the chocolate).ย Remove from the microwave and continue stirring until the ganache is smooth and glossy with no lumps remaining.ย

-4. Pour over the strawberry layer on the brownies, doing your best to cover and coat all the berries evenly.
-Gently shake the pan side to side as needed to help level the ganache.
+2. Pour over the strawberry layer on the brownies, doing your best to cover and coat all the berries evenly.
+Gently shake the pan side to side as needed to help level the ganache.ย

-5. Refrigerate the brownies about 1 hour, or until the ganache is totally set.
+3. Refrigerate the brownies about 1 hour, or until the ganache is totally set.ย

 How Long Will Chocolate Covered Strawberry Brownies Stay Fresh?
 Much like chocolate covered strawberries, gluten-free chocolate covered strawberry brownies will only stay fresh for 1-2 days.
 After that, the strawberries break down too much and you’ll lose textural and structural integrity.